How To Install Google Play Store On Windows 11: Step-By-Step Guide

-Now you can access Google Play Store and other android apps on your Windows 11 OS without the fuss of coping with the third-party emulators.
-As the recent upgrades enable ‘Android emulation’ which makes it easy and quick for android apps to run over Windows 11 efficiently.
-To have you sorted, here is the guide to install and run Google Play Store on Windows 11 directly.
+Now you can access Google Play Store and other Android apps on your Windows 11 OS without the fuss of coping with third-party emulators.
+As the recent upgrades enable ‘Android emulation’ which makes it easy and quick for Android apps to run over Windows 11 efficiently.
+To have you sorted, here is the guide to installing and running Google Play Store on Windows 11 directly.
 In this guide, you will see How to Install Google Play Store on Windows 11.

-Never mind, you are here with a question “How to?” and we are here with the step-by-step solution in the following parts of the article.
+Never mind, you are here with the question “How to?” and we are here with the step-by-step solution in the following parts of the article.

 Step 1: Uninstall Windows Subsystem for Android

 - Tap on the Start button and search “Windows Subsystem for Android” in it.